satoru-hara/03_NSW/README.md

 - Each folder contains a README explaining its purpose
 - Each book folder includes a PDF (full text)
 - Numbering ensures clarity, order, and reproducibility
-- NAW is organized strictly by book units, not by layers or modules
+- HNS is organized strictly by book units, not by layers or modules

 ------------------------------------------------------------

-Purpose of NAW
+Purpose of NSW

-NAW defines the architecture of human work.
+NSW defines the structural blueprint of human beings and human civilization.
-It explains how humans think, act, and execute tasks in a structured and reproducible way.
+It provides the highest-level conceptual architecture that connects physical capability (KFW), work execution (NAW), and the broader systems that shape human life.

-This system forms the bridge between physical capability (KFW) and the broader human-civilization structure (HNS), making it the central operational layer of the entire framework.
+This section establishes the long-term, abstract, and systemic foundation of the entire framework.